-This analysis is a certain interpretation of the data received and cannot be treated as a final The results presented are based on the assumption that the information obtained from sources other than PwC is complete and accurate in all respects.
-PwC assumes that the data and the recommendation, or advice on the choice of methods of operation or as a suggestion regarding responses are truthful and, therefore, the data received was not reviewed or otherwise verified. the application of specific solutions.
+This analysis is a certain interpretation of the data received and cannot be treated as a final recommendation, or advice on the choice of methods of operation or as a suggestion regarding the application of specific solutions.
 This document should not be treated as a substitute for consultation with professional advisers.
 Accordingly, PwC does not accept liability to any entity, which will use the information contained in this analysis without consulting a professional adviser.